openstreetmap/stateofthemap-2019/calls/general.md

 <h3 id="submission-workshop">Workshop (60–90 minutes)</h3>
 We appreciate the submission of workshops.
 Visitors always tell us that there is a need.
 Both workshops about innovative technologies and about basic knowledge are in demand.
 Basic mapping workshops could also happen outdoor.
 Further topics could be basic OSM editing workshops using JOSM or ID.
 How to render a map?
 How to print a map?

 We are now reserving the term "workshop" for sessions in which the audience is actively involved, for example by following some steps on their own devices.
 If you are submitting an extended presentation, but are not planning on hands-on experience then please use the "extended talk" submission type.
-Please communicate any requirements an attendee should fulfil in order to attend your proposed workshop regarding technical equipment, or the need to create accounts on specific online platforms.
+Please communicate any requirements an attendee should fulfil in order to attend your proposed workshop regarding technical equipment.
+Please ensure that your visitors shouldn't be told to create an account at a business platform or a platform with user tracking.
+Or if so communicate that in an exposed way in your submission and provide guest accounts for your vistors.

 <h3 id="submission-extended_talk">Extended Talk (40 minutes)</h3>
 An extended talk with 40 minutes for the talk and 15 minutes for questions.
 In past years we provided such extended talks under the label workshop, which didn‘t fit so well.
 You should outline why your talk deserves more time.